element-hq/hydrogen-web/doc/docker.md

     hydrogen
 ```

+n.b. the image is now based on the unprivileged nginx base, so the port is now `8080` instead of `80` and you need a writable `/tmp` volume.

 You can override the default `config.json` using the `CONFIG_OVERRIDE` environment variable.
 For example to specify a different Homeserver and :

 ```